Don't think it's possible that a pastor could be suicidal?

 Maybe it’s the fact that my little boy would turn a year old the very next day.
 And yet, there are plenty of parents who end their lives.

-The thing most people find rare about my story is that I was a pastor when I nearly died by suicide.
+The thing most people find rare about my story is that I was a pastor when I reached the end of my rope.
 I had lost all hope and tried to hang myself in a hotel bathroom that night.
 When that failed, I crushed the contents of bottle after bottle of medication and drank to my death.

 I was raised in the church.
 I served on youth leadership.
 I traveled with the Gospel choir in college.
 My feet had touched the soil of three foreign countries, preaching and spreading the hope of Jesus.
 I had two years of ministry school under my belt.
 I was passionate about the unconditional love of God, but I was just as determined to end my secret suffering.